eirik-ff/sanntid-heis-gr28/README.md

 Elevator project in TTK4145 Real-time programming.

 ## How to run
+**Note**: This only works on Linux.
+If you're on Windows, good luck figuring out how to do this.

 To compile the necessary programs, run `make buildall`.

 To run the elevator without the watchdog, run `make runN` where `N` is `1`, `2`, or `3`.